-The Board of Directors is responsible for ensuring the overall financial stability of the CCF.
+The Board of Directors is responsible for ensuring the overall financial stability.
 The Board is responsible for effective financial management to ensure a stable and viable Limited Partnership.

-The Board of Directors will:
+Procedures, The Board of Directors will:

-- 1. Ensure that the financial policies and procedures are established and adhered to. - 2.
-Approve the Annual Plan & Budget. - 3.
-Review revenue and expenses on a quarterly basis and compare them with the approved budget. - 4.
-Ensure that the physical and financial assets of the Corporation are properly managed. - 5.
-Annually review, and if necessary revise, and approve the General Manager's contract. - 6.
-Ensure the financial dealings of the Limited Partnership will be in accordance with its Policies. - 7.
-Not authorize any transactions that will result in any personal liability of the Board of Directors or that will adversely affect the capital and assets of the Limited Partnership. - 8.
-Ensure that debts are settled in a timely manner. - 9.
-Ensure that CCF's general liability coverage and Directors and Officers liability insurance do not lapse, and reflect the current needs of the Limited Partnership. - 10.
-Ensure that CCF does not incur an annual deficit.
+1. Ensure that the financial policies and procedures are established and adhered to.

+2. Approve the Annual Plan & Budget.

+3. Review revenue and expenses on a biannual basis and compare them with the approved budget.

+4. Ensure that the physical and financial assets of the Corporation are properly managed.

+5. Annually review, and if necessary, revise, and approve the General Manager's contract.

+6. Ensure the financial dealings of the Limited Partnership will be in accordance with its Policies.

+7. Not authorize any transactions that will result in any personal liability of the Board of Directors or that will adversely affect the capital and assets of the Limited Partnership.

+8. Ensure that debts are settled in a timely manner.

+9. Ensure that General Contractor Liability coverage and Directors and Officers liability insurance do not lapse and reflect the current needs of the Limited Partnership.